Generalized Cluster Structures Related to the Drinfeld Double of $GL_n$

 here $u_{k;>}$ and $u_{k;<}$, $1\le k\le N$, are defined by

 where the products are taken over all edges between $k$ and mutable vertices, and {\em stable $\tau$-monomials\/} $v_{k;>}^{[r]}$ and $v_{k;<}^{[r]}$, $1\le k\le N$, $0\le r\le d_k$, defined by

 where $b_{ki}$ is the number of edges from $k$ to $i$ and $b_{ik}$ is the number of edges from $i$ to $k$; here, as usual, the product over the empty set is assumed to be equal to~$1$.
+In what follows we write $v_{k;>}$ instead of $v_{k;>}^{[d_k]}$ and $v_{k;<}$ instead of $v_{k;<}^{[d_k]}$.
 The right hand side of~\eqref{exchange} is called a {\it generalized exchange polynomial}.